kilzm/Lmix/examples/pauli-eigens/README.md

 ## pauli-eigens

-A simple program to calculate the eigenvectors and eigevalues of the pauli matrices with the eigen C++ template library.
+A simple program to calculate the eigenvectors and eigenvalues of the pauli matrices with the eigen C++ template library.
 The Makefile uses pkg-config for the cflags.

 ## Flake generation